 While you may not be able to resist having a lovely fire a few times throughout the winter, this isn’t something you want to do every night.
 Believe it or not that feeling of cold throughout the rest of your home isn’t just you—it’s because of how much heat escaped from your home through your chimney flue.
 When you’re done with your fire, make sure you shut the flue in order to close off the air flow and seal the leak.
 If you’re waiting on a fire to finish burning out, consider installing a set of glass chimney doors to prevent heat from escaping while you allow the smoke and exhaust from your fire to finish escaping.

 We strongly suggest getting your furnace or heater inspected at the start of winter to make sure it’s in good condition and ready for the long months ahead!
-Schedule yours or book a repair appointment by calling Roth Heating & Cooling, Plumbing & Electrical at (503) 994-9924 today.
+Schedule yours or book a repair appointment by calling Roth Heating & Cooling, Plumbing, Electrical, Drain Services at (503) 994-9924 today.